Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Ocular Therapeutix, Inc. of Class Action Lawsuit and Upcoming Deadline - OCUL

-If you are a shareholder who purchased Ocular securities between May 5, 2017 and July 6, 2017 both dates inclusive, you have until September 5, 2017 to ask the Court to appoint you as Lead Plaintiff for the class.
+If you are a shareholder who purchased Ocular securities between May 5, and July 6, both dates inclusive, you have until September 5, to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
-To discuss this action, contact Robert S. Willoughby at rswilloughby@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll free, ext.
+To discuss this action, contact Robert S. Willoughby at rswilloughby@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), , ext.
 9980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and number of shares purchased.

 [Click here to join this class action]